-6.4 2 meter relative humidity
+d.
+2-m relative humidity

-The 2 meter relative humidity (RH2m) also benefits from adding radial velocity information from the radars.
-Also for this variable, we see a further improvement for Exp3 compared to Exp1, i.e. it benefits from the higher resolution radial velocity information.
+The 2-m relative humidity (RH2m) also benefits from adding radial velocity information from the radars.
+Also, for this variable we see a further improvement for Exp3 relative to Exp1; that is, it benefits from the higher-resolution radial velocity information.